poma123/GlobalWarming/README.md

 Once you have successfully installed the plugin, take a look at the [config.yml](https://github.com/poma123/GlobalWarming/tree/master/src/main/resources/config.yml).
 - `worlds` allows you to whitelist or exclude worlds from the mechanics of climate change
 - `world-filter-type` defines how the world filter should work (available types: ``blacklist``, ``whitelist``)
-- Under the `mechanics` section, you can customize the available climate change mechanics
+- Under the `mechanics` section, you can customize the climate change mechanics available
+- You can also set the `needed-research-for-player-mechanics` and this way mechanics will only take effect on players with the research specified
 - The `pollution` section holds pollution production and absorption of machines, items and entities
 - Under the `temperature-options` section, you can configure how the temperature should be calculated based on pollution and weather.